 - British Columbia is home to more than 300 biopharmaceutical and medical device companies

 Life Sciences Sector Support

-British Columbia’s life sciences sector offers opportunities for strong public-private partnerships facilitated by the close links that have been established between academia, industry and government.
+British Columbia’s life sciences sector offers opportunities for strong public-private partnerships, facilitated by the close links between academia, industry and government.

 Companies looking to find their next strategic partner in British Columbia find support from Life Sciences British Columbia which facilitates linkages between global industry and local organizations, facilitates investment and global partnership opportunities and promotes British Columbia’s world-class science and industry.
 The life sciences sector also benefits from access to British Columbia’s world-class, innovative research centres and funding agencies.

 - AdMare Provides expertise and infrastructure to identify and de-risk promising discoveries generated by health-related research and transform them into commercially viable investment opportunities, leading to therapies for patients.

 - BC Cancer Agency Conducts epidemiological and clinical research on cancer prevention, early diagnosis, molecular characteristics of the cancer process and new treatments using drugs and radiotherapy.